tarwn/lessthandot-hugo/blogs/content/posts/2011-06-08-a-week-in-sybase-training-2.md

 If you want to check what tempdb a certain process id has assigned, you can use the tempdb_id() function, you would pass in the SPID

-All in all interesting stuff…..however if the original tempdb is down, you are still out of luck
+All in all interesting stuff.....however if the original tempdb is down, you are still out of luck

 In the SQL Server world people have been asking for 1 tempdb per database for a while to get around the tempdb contention issues